 Scoring high test scores, writing a compelling personal statement, and maintaining a high GPA are all challenging tasks, but at least you have the comfort of having control over these critical components of your college application.
 A letter of recommendation, on the other hand, requires you to put trust in a teacher or advisor to advocate for you and help you get into your top choice universities.
-Because of the uniqueness of the letter of rec, we’ve put together a list of five things you need to consider before you ask someone for a letter of recommendation:
+Because of the unique nature of the letter of rec, we’ve put together a list of five things you need to consider before you ask someone to write your recommendation:

 1. How to ask for a Letter of Recommendation

 Unless you’ve applied for competitive internships or summer programs before, you might not have had the chance to learn the etiquette for asking for a recommendation letter.
 The first thing to bear in mind is that, as awkward and new as this feels for you, your teacher has likely written dozens of recommendation letters over the years.
 They already know the drill, so let that give you comfort if you have been working yourself up about asking them.
 Plus, if you’re asking someone who already has a strong personal connection with you, they want the best for your future and are eager to help you achieve the goals you’ve set your sights on!